Government announces boost to paid parental leave

-Prime Minister Anthony Albanese arrived to a standing ovation where he addressed delegates during the NSW State Labor Conference in Sydney Source: AAP / AAP Image - Dean Lewins
+Prime Minister Anthony Albanese arrives to a standing ovation where he addressed delegates during the NSW State Labor Conference in Sydney, Saturday, October 15, 2022.
+(AAP Image/Dean Lewins) Source: AAP / DEAN LEWINS/AAPIMAGE

 Source: SBS